-A Note About the Family First Prevention Act of 2018
+A Note About the Family First Prevention Services Act of 2018

 Due to its utility to advocates, many of the guides and resources on the Every Kid Needs a Family site reference the provisions and language of FFPSA.
 However, an attorney using these resources may practice in a jurisdiction that has not yet opted into FFPSA.
 Although it is important to know whether FFPSA applies in your jurisdiction, the relevant material on this site can still provide a useful framework to attorneys in advocating around prevention services, reasonable efforts and institutional care placements, as the information and recommendations are based in best practices.